sailKiteV/Obsidian-Snippets-and-Demos/OtherLittleThings/README.md

 ---
 - \**[Text Selection Colors](https://github.com/sailKiteV/Obsidian-Snippets-and-Demos/blob/master/OtherLittleThings/TextSelectionColors.css)*: Change the color of the text, background, and caret for selected text.
 Optionally increase the width of the caret.
 Credit to Murf#2728 on the [Obsidian Members Group](https://obsidian.md/community) Discord server for the original snippet; i just dressed it up a bit.
 - \**[Link Colors](https://github.com/sailKiteV/Obsidian-Snippets-and-Demos/blob/master/OtherLittleThings/LinkColors.css)*: Change the colors of the text for internal, unresolved, and external links.
+- \**[View Mode Icons](https://github.com/sailKiteV/Obsidian-Snippets-and-Demos/blob/master/OtherLittleThings/ViewModeIcons.css)*: Swaps the default Editing and Reading View icons (to be indicative of *state* rather than an *action*).
+Only has one Style Settings option right now, which is to toggle on a custom icon for Source Mode Editing View.
+Icons cannot be changed with Style Settings (due to limitations of how `url()` works in CSS), but *can* be changed manually in the snippet itself.

 ---
 ## Instructions